Gerrydh/C-S-Exercises/README.md

    *Project Euler problem 5* (https://projecteuler.net/problem=5)

-   This exercise involved finding the smallest positive number that could be evenly divisable by all of the numbers between the range 1-20
+   This exercise involved finding the smallest positive number that could be evenly divisible by all of the numbers between the ranges 1-20

 1. ### Week 6 -26-02-2018 to 04-03-2018

    *Iris Data Set*

-   This excerise involved printing out the 4 numberical columns in a nicely alligned format from the .csv file
+   This exercise involved printing out the 4 numerical columns in a nicely aligned format from the .csv file

 1. ### Week 7 -05-03-2018 to 11-03-2018